scandyna/MdtUicNumber/README.md

 Those tests do not need a very recent version of Qt, so using the system wide installed one on Linux is sufficient.

-To enable Qt test, add the `-DBUILD_QT_TESTS=ON` to the cmake configuration command line, or enable it with cmake-gui.
+To enable Qt support, add the `-DENABLE_QT_SUPPORT=ON` to the cmake configuration command line, or enable it with cmake-gui.

 ## Build MdtUicNumber and run the tests